Stacktical/stacktical.github.io/_posts/2021-03-17-dsla-token-cryptocurrency-listing-march-2021-fintech-legaltech-insurtech-defi.md

 Dear DSLA champions, we are proud to announce that we are in the process of listing DSLA token to a new cryptocurrency exchange, in preparation for the DSLA Protocol launch later this month.

-This new listing will significantly increase the ability of DSLA Protocol users to acquire DSLA tokens to empower their Decentralized SLA scenarios on d-day.
+This new listing will significantly increase the ability of DSLA Protocol users to acquire DSLA tokens to empower their Decentralized SLAs scenarios on d-day

 ## A new CEX enters the arena